kconner/simple-templating/README.md

   > This also ignores `PATH`.
 That's why we use `"$(which envsubst)"` to locate `envsubst` up front.

 You could also use `env -i VARIABLE1="value1" VARIABLE2="value2" …` and not involve a file.

+## Q: Why isn't this a gist?

+A: The combination of wanting to supply example files, wanting to name the gist like I named this repo, and gists taking the name of their alphabetically first file confounded me.